TheStm/VisitDoctorRegistation/README.md

 - Install requirements from _requirements.txt_
 - Run _restApi.py_ in one terminal
 - Run _menu.py_ in another terminal
-- If you want u want add 5 visits by running _test.py_
+- If you want u can add 5 visits by running _test.py_
 - To test multiple requests simultaneously run _multiRqTest.sh_

 This project allows the patient to communicate with the server database.